valeas90/exchange_trade_importer/README.md

 ## What is this

-The purpose of this service is to load and parse estructured files containing cryptocurrency trades performed in exchanges.
+The purpose of this service is to load and parse structured files containing cryptocurrency trades performed in exchanges.
 The data will be permanently stored in a database.

 ## Installation Guide: What do you need